USS Spot

-USS Spot (SS-413) was a Balao-class submarine of the United States Navy, named for the spot, a small sciaenoid food fish of the Atlantic coast, with a black spot behind its shoulders.
+USS Spot (SS-413) was a Balao-class submarine of the United States Navy, named after the spot, a small sciaenoid Atlantic coast food fish, with a black spot behind its shoulders.

 Construction and commissioning

 Spot was laid down on 24 August 1943 by the Mare Island Navy Yard at Vallejo, California.
 She was launched on 19 May 1944, sponsored by Mrs. A. A. Gieselmann, and commissioned on 3 August 1944, Commander William S. Post, Jr., in command.

 U.S. Navy service

 September–November 1944

 Spot completed fitting out at Mare Island on 18 September 1944 and moved to San Diego for shakedown.
 After a yard period, Spot departed for Hawaii and arrived at Pearl Harbor on 14 November 1944.